Silent-Dragon/hello-world/README.md

 # Hello-world
-Learning how to use github
+My journey of learning how to use github.

 Hello there.
 I am a person.